unrealdhanush/Rufus/README.md

 *(Provide detailed documentation for each module, class, and method.
 Include parameters, return types, and examples.)*

 ## **7. License**
-RufusAI is distributed and protected under the standard MIT License.
+RufusAIToolkit is distributed and protected under the standard MIT License.